brianium/driven/README.md

 composer.json
 -------------
-Driven comes with a composer.json file that loads the following dependencies: phpunit, phpunit/dbunit, and doctrine/orm.
+Driven comes with a composer.json file that includes the following dependencies: phpunit, phpunit/dbunit, and doctrine/orm.
-The composer.json file will also correctly configure the composer autoloader for use with the source and test directories.
+The composer.json file also includes autoloader configurations for all source and test directories.

 Testing Classes
 ---------------